 The Bruins will roll with the same goaltending duo as last year: Tuukka Rask and Anton Khudobin.
 Although Khudobin struggled through much of last season, he finished strong with a 6-1-0 record under Cassidy.
 If this success carries over, it will allow Rask to play fewer games and stay rested.
 The Bruins have had to rely on Rask too frequently over the past three seasons, during each of which he has played in at least 64 games.

 Malcolm Subban had a strong showing this preseason and pressured Khudobin’s backup position, but Dobby was clearly the better option.
 Subban was placed on waivers with the intention of being sent back down to Providence, but the brand-new Vegas Golden Knights stepped in and claimed him.
 The Bruins lost their 2012 first-round pick for nothing.

 This team is going to be a ton of fun to watch.
 The Big Bad Bruins are gone, and it is time to adjust to the new-look Bruins.
-I expect them to be in contention for the Atlantic Division title from start to finish alongside the Toronto Maple Leafs, Tampa Bay Lightning and possibly the Montreal Canadiens.
-There is plenty of talent throughout this league and it should be an exciting season.
+I expect them to be in contention for the Atlantic Division title from start to finish alongside the Toronto Maple Leafs and Tampa Bay Lightning.
+There is plenty of talent throughout this league, and it should be an exciting season.

 [Photo via The Associated Press]